adityaofficial1056/Sentimental-Analysis/README.md

 # Sentimental-Analysis
-This project is help for analysis the live human sentiment
+This project is help for analysis the live human sentiment with the help of live webcam